Eesti otsib superstaari season 4: Theatre rounds

 As only 20 of the sixty participants were male, all boys automatically qualified to the second round.
 Twenty-two girls qualified to the second round.

 In the second round, participants were divided into 21 duos.
 Duos performed either Ott Lepland and Lenna Kuurmaa's "Sinuni" or James Morrison and Nelly Furtado's "Broken Strings".
 After second round, all the participants were divided into three groups named "Yes", "Maybe" and "No".
 People in groups "Yes" and "Maybe" qualified to the third round.

 In the third round, girls were given a choice to sing either Janis Joplin's "Piece of My Heart" or Katy Perry's "Firework".
 Boys chose between Koit Toome's "Mälestused", Robbie Williams' "Let Me Entertain You" and Kings of Leon's "Use Somebody".
-Ten male and ten female participants advanced to the semi-finals aka studio rounds.
+Ten male and ten female participants advanced to the semi-finals studio rounds.

-Semi-finals aka Studio rounds
+Semi-finals a.k.a.
+Studio rounds

 The studio rounds took place on March 27, April 3 and 10.
 In the first studio round 10 girls performed and in the second 10 boys performed.
 After nationwide televote, three participants from each semi-final qualified to the finals.
 The judges chose 10 participants from the first two rounds to the third round.
 Televoters voted three of them to the finals.
 Tenth finalist was chosen by the judges as a wildcard.